RGunning/recipe-severa/README.md

 # Severa for Franz

-This is the un-official Franz recipe for [Severa](https://secure.severa.com/vismasevera)
+This is the unofficial Franz recipe for [Severa](https://secure.severa.com/vismasevera)

 ## Requirements